Scopsula/Labyrinth/README.md

 - Place both zips in the music directory
 - If you haven't already run build.sh in the base directory
 - Run genMusic in the music directory
-- genMusic depends on unzip and optionally depends on soxi (sox)
+- genMusic depends on unzip and, optionally, depends on soxi (sox) and grep
 - Music should now play (when running autoPlayer) unless audio has been disabled in config
 <br>genMusic automatically generates match and duration (if soxi is present, otherwise preDuration is used)<br>
 More details can be found in [data/audio/README.md](https://github.com/Scopsula/Labyrinth/blob/main/data/audio/README.MD)<br>